Legality Campaign: Goulart's inauguration veto

 The political events of the 1960s that would culminate in the 1964 coup occurred in the context of the polarization between capitalism and socialism, with the Cold War and the Cuban Revolution of 1959.
-For the military who attempted the veto, Goulart would not only cause chaos and disorder but was also linked to international communism, having ideological identification with regimes like the Chinese, and may even lead to the implantation of this system in Brazil.
+For the military who attempted the veto, Goulart would not only cause chaos and disorder but was also linked to international communism, having ideological alignment with regimes like China, and could even lead to the implantation of this system in Brazil.

-Odílio Denys thus clarified his actions: "The time has come to choose between communism and democracy".
-A manifesto published on the 30th reiterated the military ministers' position, citing Goulart's encouragement of "successive and frequent agitations in union circles," accusing him of declaring support for communist regimes, and noting the "proven intervention of international communism in the life of democratic nations, and above all in the weakest.
+Odílio Denys thus clarified his actions: "the time has come to choose between communism and democracy".
+A manifesto published on 30 August reiterated the military ministers' position, citing Goulart's encouragement of "successive and frequent agitations in union circles", accusing him of declaring support for communist regimes, and noting the "proven intervention of international communism in the life of democratic nations, and above all in the weakest ones.
 It postulated that "In the Presidency of the Republic, in a regime that attributes ample authority and personal power to the head of the government, Mr. João Goulart will constitute, without any doubt, the most evident incentive to all those who wish to see the country plunged into chaos, anarchy, and civil strife.
-The Armed Forces themselves, domesticated and infiltrated, would be transformed, as has happened in other countries, into simple communist militias."
+The Armed Forces themselves, domesticated and infiltrated, would be transformed, as has happened in other countries, into simple communist militias".
 Written by Golbery do Couto e Silva, the document opened the possibility of a parliamentarian solution ("in a regime that attributes ample authority and personal power to the head of the government").